sentinel-energy/friendly_data/doc/api/index-file.rst

 The Package Index file
 ----------------------

-The set of keys that can be used in a package index file is documented here.
+Column values that are unique across a dataset can be used to identify a specific row.
+These columns are referred to as index columns [#]_, alternatively they are also referred to as the *primary key*.
+Using a *package index file* we can combine column metadata and specify these index columns, column aliases, etc.  The set of keys that can be used in a package index file is documented below.

 **path** (string)